 Consumer Spending Trends and Current Statistics

-Consumer spending increased 3.8 percent in the fourth quarter of 2017 to $12.028 trillion.
+Consumer spending was $13.6 trillion at the end of 2017.
 The Bureau of Economic Analysis reports consumer spending at an annualized rate.
 That's so it can compare it to economic output, measured by gross domestic product.
+For the same quarter, GDP was $19.7 trillion.
+Consumer spending contributes to 69 percent of the U.S. economy.

 Consumer Trends Show Softness

-Consumer spending contributes 69.1 percent of the U.S. economy.
-Before the recession, it added 70 percent.
-Soft consumer spending is the main reason the GDP growth rate has been on the low side of the 2-3 percent healthy range since the Great Recession.
+Consumer spending increased 3.8 percent in the fourth quarter of 2017.
+Strong consumer spending is the main reason the GDP growth rate has been within the 2-3 percent healthy range since the Great Recession.

 Five Reasons Why Consumer Spending Took So Long to Recover